 Options for support should be known and information should be clear and accessible.
 Students need to know who to talk to so they feel confident in seeking help.
 Similarly, all school staff should be well-trained in the different forms of bullying a student may experience.

 Have a clear definition of bullying

-While there is no legal definition of bullying, the different forms of bullying and the common definitions should be understood and publicised.
+While there is no legal definition of bullying, the different forms of bullying should be understood and publicised.
 Students need to understand what is unacceptable behaviour and the consequences that can occur.
 Students also need to know what the school considers ‘bullying’ so they feel confident in reporting it.
 If they feel they are being bullied, they should not be told otherwise.
 Talk to them and together you can find a solution.

 Ask the student what they want to do

 It’s important that the child has a say in the actions taken.
 Children often fear what might happen if they report bullying, which is why they often stay quiet.
 They don’t want to risk making the bully angry and making the situation worse.
 As a teacher, you need to listen.